-Dental bonding is a non-invasive cosmetic dental procedure that can help improve the appearance of your smile.
-Here, our Ottawa dentists provide some facts about how dental bonding can be used to repair discoloured, gapped teeth and restore your smile.
+Although we may not offer it, we believe in educating our clients about different facets of dentistry, including dental bonding.
+Dental bonding is a non-invasive cosmetic dental procedure that can help you improve your smile's appearance.
+Our Ottawa dentists share some information about how dental bonding can be used to restore your smile and repair discoloured, gapped teeth.

 What is dental bonding?

-Dental bonding is a safe, effective and non-invasive cosmetic dental treatment.
-Your dentist applies tooth-coloured composite resin to your teeth, then shapes and polishes it to match the teeth surrounding it so that it blends in, creating a natural-looking smile.
+Dental bonding is a non-invasive, safe, and effective cosmetic dental treatment.
+Your dentist coats your teeth in tooth-coloured composite resin, then shapes and polishes it to match the teeth around it, resulting in a natural-looking smile.

 We call the process 'dental bonding' because the composite resin literally bonds to the tooth.